Who is Emergent Inquiry for?

 Additionally, two special populations I work with are those encountering Air Hunger and young adults (aged 18 and older) navigating the challenging terrain of discovering their authentic place in the world

-Ultimately, this work acquaints people more deeply with their freedom, wholeness, and the depths of who they are, supporting them in cultivating the skills of living in authentic alignment with the core of who they are.
+Ultimately, this work acquaints people more fully with their freedom, wholeness, and the depths of who they are, supporting them in cultivating the skills of living in authentic alignment with the core of who they are.
 It is this foundation that is the basis of the healing, transformation, and growth that unfolds in the work.

-Is this psychotherapy?
+Is Emergent Inquiry psychotherapy?

 Emergent Inquiry is not psychotherapy, and I do not practice as a psychotherapist.
 While I have training in psychotherapy and counseling and I was once on a clinical psychology track, I made a conscious decision several years ago not to pursue licensure as a psychotherapist, counselor, or clinical psychologist.
 I made this decision in light of the differences between how I saw myself being most effective in working with people and the typical orientation associated with psychotherapy.